Center for Teaching

 …get copies made for my class?

 Many departmental administrative assistants and administrative officers, particularly in the professional schools, provide this service.
-If not, there will be a photocopier available for your or your TA’s use.
+If not, there will be a photocopier available for you or your TA’s use.
 This photocopier may require an access code, which the administrative assistant or officer can provide you.

 Owen faculty, please contact Academic Programs at Owen for your procedures.